AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 That's all preparation needed.

 In loop we will do the detection and the the recognition work.

+### Face Detection
 Let's start with face detection:

 ```
     fb = esp_camera_fb_get();       // Get frame buffer pointer from camera (JPEG picture)